These are the uni towns where you’re most likely to bump into a vegan

 Genuinely shocked Brighton’s not first

 A new report has been released on dietary habits across the UK to find out where you're "most likely to bump into a vegan."
-Veganism has grew rapidly in the last two years, with 117 per cent more people choosing ditch meat and dairy all together.
+Veganism has grown rapidly in the last two years, with 117 per cent more people choosing to ditch meat and dairy all together.